-For the Hamiltonian form of the Hill equations, the friction acts only on the action variable that gives in dimensionless variables $\dot{I}i = -\gamma I_i, \dot{\gamma} = [\langle \mathbf{I} \rangle - 1]/\tau_H{}^2,$ where $\langle \mathbf{I} \rangle$ means the averaging over all N particles (see Appendix A).
+For the Hamiltonian form of the Hill equations, the friction acts only on the action variable that gives in dimensionless variables $\dot{I}i = -\gamma I_i, \dot{\gamma} = (\langle I \rangle - 1)/\tau{\rm H}^2$, where $\langle I \rangle$ means the averaging over all N particles (see Appendix A).
 The physical origin of the appearance of such an effective friction can be attributed to an average friction force acting on a relatively large particle as a result of multiple collisions with a dust of small size particles.

-In a ring with extended size distribution the smaller particles have in equilibrium generally larger dispersion velocities (Salo 1992).
-Since the collisions are inelastic, the system does however not assume a state of energy equipartition.
+In a ring with extended size distribution, the smaller particles have in equilibrium generally larger dispersion velocities (Salo 1992).
+Since the collisions are inelastic, the system does, however, not assume a state of energy equipartition.
 Typically, the dispersion velocity of the smallest particles is by a factor of several larger than the one of the largest particles, depending mildly on the width of the size distribution and the inelasticity of the particles.

-At opposition the perturbing moon induces an equal excess velocity Δv_x to all ring particles, regardles of their size.
+At opposition, the perturbing moon induces an equal excess velocity Δv_x to all ring particles, regardless of their size.
 This means that compared to collisional equilibrium the large particles have now a higher excess in random kinetic energy than the small ones.
-In this sense the return to equilibrium, mediated by dissipative collisions, affords a cooling of the large particles relative to the small ones, and thus, an effective friction on large particles.
-This friction vanishes in equilibrium like the Nose-Hoover thermostat.
+In this sense, the return to equilibrium, mediated by dissipative collisions, affords a cooling of the large particles relative to the small ones and, thus, an effective friction on large particles.
+This friction vanishes in equilibrium like the Nosè-Hoover thermostat.
 Large particles determine the dynamical properties of the ring.

-Another dissipative process could be an ongoing exchange of ring-matter between particles of all size groups due to a balance of coagulation and fragmentation (dynamic ephemeral bodies, DEB's, (Davis et al. 1984)) causing an effective dissipation, since the composition and destruction of agglomerates are irreversible processes.
+Another dissipative process could be an ongoing exchange of ring matter between particles of all size groups due to a balance of coagulation and fragmentation [dynamic ephemeral bodies (DEBs); Davis et al. 1984] causing an effective dissipation, since the composition and destruction of agglomerates are irreversible processes.

-It is interesting to note that the epicycle dynamics is rather similar to morion of charged particles in a magnetic field (Fridman & Gorkavyi 1999) and due to that there is a certain analogy with the synchronization of the Larmor motion for two-dimensional electron gas in magnetic and microwave fields as it was discussed by Chepelianskii et al. (2007).
+It is interesting to note that the epicycle dynamics are rather similar to the motion of charged particles in a magnetic field (Fridman & Gorkavyi 1999) and due to that there is a certain analogy with the synchronization of the Larmor motion for two-dimensional electron gas in magnetic and microwave fields as was discussed by Chepelianskii et al. (2007).
 The main difference to the present problem is that for the electron gas there is no shear.